Optical Module

 ² transmission distance

-The transmission distance of optical module is limited by loss and dispersion.
-Loss is the loss of light energy caused by absorption, scattering and leakage of the medium when the light is transmitted in the fiber.
+The transmission distance of the optical module is limited by loss and dispersion.
+Loss is the loss of light energy caused by absorption, scattering, and leakage of the medium when the light is transmitted in the fiber.
 This part of energy dissipates at a certain rate with the increase of the transmission distance.
-The generation of dispersion is mainly because the electromagnetic wave of different wavelengths in the same medium propagation speed is not equal, resulting in different wavelength components of optical signal due to the accumulation of transmission distance and arrive at the receiving end at different times, resulting in pulse widening, and then can not distinguish the signal value.
+The generation of dispersion is mainly because the electromagnetic waves of different wavelengths in the same medium propagation speed are not equal, resulting in different wavelength components of the optical signal due to the accumulation of transmission distance arriving at the receiving end at different times, resulting in pulse widening, and then the signal value can not be distinguished.

-In the aspect of dispersion limitation of optical module, the limited distance is much larger than the limited distance of loss, so it can not be considered.
+In the aspect of dispersion limitation of the optical module, the limited distance is much larger than the limited distance of loss, so it cannot be considered.
 The loss limit can be estimated by the formula: loss limit distance = (transmitted light power - accepted sensitivity)/fiber attenuation.
 The attenuation of optical fiber is strongly related to the actual optical fiber selected.